alexisflesch/mathquest/app/docs/frontend/modernization-progress.md

 ## 🧠 AI OPERATIONAL RULES

 - ❗ Do NOT suggest or perform **manual edits** for multi-file changes.
-  - Instead, create a reusable script or command (e.g., bash, Python, codemod).
+  - Instead, create a reusable script or command (preferably Python).
 - 🔍 Always **analyze existing patterns** before introducing new code.
 - 🔄 When stuck, revise `plan.md` before proceeding.
 - 🛑 If you're unsure whether a change helps the main goal, **STOP** and re-align.